Choosing the Right Materials for Dock Building

 Dock Building

 Docks can be built in a variety of shapes, sizes, and materials.
 Handy homeowners may be able to DIY a smaller floating dock, but it’s best to work with experienced professionals for larger projects.
-Contact Dock Builders Near Me for professional help.

 Pine is a common choice for dock building due to its affordability and longevity.
 It is treated with preservative chemicals to protect it from fungus, termites and other microorganisms that can attack natural wood in damp environments.
 While many different types of wood can be pressure-treated, southern pine (SYP) is usually preferred, as it has a unique cellular structure that allows for easy preservative penetration.
 It can also be treated with fire-retardants to help it char quickly when exposed to flame, thus protecting people and property from dangerous toxins.